Mahmoud Taha: Life and career

 Mahmoud Taha was born in Jaffa in 1942.
-He studied at Baghdad Academy of Fine Arts where he received a Bachelor of Arts degree in 1968.
+He studied at Baghdad College of Fine Arts where he received a Bachelor of Arts degree in 1968.
 He then went on to study calligraphy with the renowned calligrapher Mohammad Al-Hafez.
 He later continued his training in ceramics at Cardiff College of Arts in Wales, graduating in 1976.
 On his return to Jordan, he established a studio specialising in ceramics, ceramic sculpture and calligraphy.

 In 1966, his arts professor, Kadhim Haydar, advised the young artist to use Arabic calligraphic elements in some of his works, since the professor had noticed Taha's talent for calligraphy.
 According to Taha, "this piece of advice opened the door to a new stage in my work, in which I experimented with the Kufic script of different historical periods... [and subsequently] Thuluth script and elements of Islamic ornamentation."
 He is also credited with improving the writing and calligraphy skills of many students in Jordanian schools.

 He has been described as the "leading ceramicist in the Arab world."
 Taha became one of the first contemporary artists to use calligraphy as a graphic element in his work, and thus pioneered the Hurufiyah art movement which combines traditional art forms in innovative ways.
 His work has been described in the following terms; "Taha molds the clay of his native soil into full, smooth vessels that not only maintain an ancient tradition but also explores an innovative combination of textures, glazes and forms.
 In Taha's work, the viewer may trace the natural hues of his ancient heritage."